 The Church of San Giovannello in Gerace is an exceptional example of Byzantine architecture in southern Italy, representing an architectural and spiritual expression of Calabria's heritage.
-Situated on the picturesque Aspromonte hill, it attracts attention not only for its history but also for its preserved sacred elements dating back to the 11th century.
-This temple, also known as San Giovanni Crisostomo, stands as a repository of cultural identity for the Locride region, captivating both history scholars and lovers of Eastern art.
+Located on a hilltop above Locri, it attracts attention not only for its history but also for its austere, legible early medieval form.
+This temple, also known as San Giovanni Crisostomo, stands as an important point of reference for the cultural identity of the Locride region, captivating both history scholars and lovers of Eastern art.

 The Byzantine Legacy in Calabrian Architecture – Influences on Churches and Sacred Buildings

 Byzantine architecture left a lasting mark on many parts of southern Italy, particularly in the region of Calabria.
 The Byzantine presence, which dominated here for several centuries, gave rise to numerous sacred buildings that continue to fascinate with their complexity and beauty.
-The foundation of the Church of San Giovannello is dated between the 10th and 11th centuries, placing it at a pivotal moment of transition between Byzantine rule and Norman domination.
+The Church of San Giovannello is usually dated to the 10th–11th century, placing it at a pivotal moment of transition between Byzantine rule and Norman domination.

 Churches and Chapels as Testimony of Byzantine Influence